CODE OF CONDUCT

 1. Purpose

-This Code of Conduct helps us to display the set of standards that the KY community has agreed to adhere to to live up to our values.
+This Code of Conduct helps us to display the set of standards that the KY community has agreed to adhere to live up to our values.
 Its purpose is to summarise the principles and policies we want to follow and to set out guidelines for the kind of behaviour that we expect of each other.

 2. Applicability